 HELP AN AUTISM AND SPECIAL NEEDS FAMILY TODAY!

-SIX WAYS TO HELP AUTISM AND SPECIAL NEEDS FAMILIES DURING THE CORONAVIRUS PANDEMIC
+EIGHT TIPS TO HELP AUTISM AND SPECIAL NEEDS FAMILIES DURING AUTISM AWARENESS MONTH

-Raising a child with a disability, while trying to balance work and family responsibilities is no easy task for even the most dedicated parents, under the best of circumstances.
-Managing all aspects of a special needs child care, while sheltering in place due to the coronavirus pandemic, is even more stressful and time-consuming.
+Raising a child with a disability, while trying to balance work and family responsibilities is no easy task for even the most dedicated parents.Taking care of all facets of a special needs child daily living - including school activities, therapy sessions, medical appointments and personal needs - can be extremely demanding and time-consuming.

-According to the Centers for Disease Control and Prevention, 1 in 54 U.S. children has an autism spectrum disorder.
+According to the Centers for Disease Control and Prevention (CDC), one in 36 U.S. children has been identified with an autism spectrum disorder.
 Behind these startling statistics are overwhelmed and unprepared parents, whose lives have been forever changed by an autism diagnosis.

-The public can also support special needs families in various ways:
+The public can help special needs families in several ways: